-The Court's Internet web site provides additional court information to the public.
+The Court's internet web site provides additional court information to the public.
 The site is located at: www.cadc.uscourts.gov.
-The site allows on-line viewing and printing of court forms; the Circuit Rules, and Handbook, and Frequently Asked Questions (FAQs); the oral argument calendar; court opinions, orders, and judgments that are not sealed; and other information concerning the Court.
+The site allows on-line viewing and printing of court forms; the Circuit Rules, Handbook, and CM/ECF procedures; the oral argument calendar; court opinions that are not sealed; and other information concerning the Court.
 Case information is also available on the PACER web site to individuals having a PACER account.
 There is a fee for access to PACER.
-To set up an account, interested parties must call the PACER Billing Center at 1-800-676-6856.
+To set up an account, interested parties must call the PACER Service Center at 1-800-676-6856.
 The PACER web site is accessible via a link from the Court's web site.

 Persons and organizations funded by federal judiciary appropriations, e.g., attorneys appointed under the Criminal Justice Act, are exempt from the PACER access fee.
 Anyone exempt under this provision must notify the account representative when establishing an account.
 In addition, the Court may, for good cause, exempt persons from the PACER access fee to avoid unreasonable burdens and promote public access.
 Anyone seeking an exemption under this provision should complete an exemption request form and return it to the Clerk's Office.